bueller2298/daggerheart-srd/Session Notes/Session 1.md

 "I need you to do something for me.
 I'm not offering you coin, for I know you will eventually be sick of it.
 I'm offering you a chance to be a part of something that may change the life of every soul still in these lands.
 What do you say to that?"

 He hands you a scroll, its paper heavy and its words already written.
 "I need you to find some people.
-You will deliver my message to them, and you will bring them to me.
+You will deliver my messages to them, and you will bring them to me.
 They have no reason to trust you, but you will find a way to make them.
 Your success is not a suggestion; it's a requirement."
 He looks at you, his gaze piercing.
 "The future of both our worlds depends on your ability to convince them.
 Are we clear?"